Monia234/IFSBM-bigdata/TP_IFSBM_module12/Readme.md

 - Open R studio
 - Open New File -> R Notebook
 - Go to the web https://github.com/gustaveroussy/IFSBM-bigdata/edit/master/TP_IFSBM_module12/
-Copy paste the TPBigDataIFSBM.Rmd in your new R Notebook
+- Copy paste the content of TP_notebookR.Rmd in your new R Notebook
+- Follow the notebook instructions

+# Enjoye